 Minister for Local Government Donald Page, who put forward the bill, said that every year 60 children are admitted to hospital following a near-drowning experience, "and in most of these cases (if not all) those drownings could have been prevented with well-maintained swimming pool fences, combined with vigilant adult supervision".

-For more information about the Act, and for checklists aimed at assisting pool and spa owners in assessing the safety of their pools and spas, see the NSW Government's Swimming Pool Register, and check out the Royal Life Saving Society's information about the register.
+The government has created checklists to help pool and spa owners assess the safety of their pools and spas.
+You'll find these at the NSW Government's Swimming Pool Register website.
+You can also see what the Royal Life Saving Society has to say about the register.